Beavean/Spectator/README.md

-# Spectator App by Anton Petrov
+# Spectator
-Test app for MacPaw Bootcamp 🫡
+Test app for MacPaw Bootcamp.

 The application presents different ways to process russian military losses statistics.
+Spectator app was developed within 24 hours in terms of a test task for Bootcamp at MacPaw.

 ## Screenshots: